Riley-dsv/Riley-dsv/README.md

 ## About

 I'm a student in **BUT Informatique**, I am fond of programming, optimisation and functionnal paradigm.
+In everyday life I dual boot FreeBSD and ArchLinux.

 I mostly work with :
 - **C**